 "That's all I can ask son."

-"Remember that you are going to have to interact with the Weasley's at some point.
+"Have you put anymore thought into how it's going to affect you going back to Hogwarts?
+You'll have to interact with more than just the Weasley's and Granger.
 I know we've talked about this but how are you really with it?"
 Sirius asked quietly.

 "Well that's another issue isn't it?
 I know we've talked about it, and I know I can't hate them forever, but I'm just going to have to deal with it as I go.
 And before you ask about Dumbledore, I really have no idea.
 To me he's done worse than the Weasley's have."